monome/grid-studies-nodejs/index.md

 - Use the rightmost key in the "trigger" row as an "alt" key.
 	- If "alt" is held while pressing a toggle, clear the entire row.
 	- If "alt" is held while pressing the play row, reverse the direction of play.
+- Synchronize ticks/play_position based on the value coming in to the 'position' MIDI message (if it's non-zero).

 ## Credits

 *Node.js* is maintained by the [Joyent](http://www.joyent.com).